Get the iOS update unless you like getting hacked via Wi-Fi

 So, you know, just about everybody should update.

-The iOS 10.3.3 update addresses vulnerabilities with your Contacts, Messages, Notifications, Safari, and other issues.
-But one of the more potentially damaging exploits was hidden in the iPhone's Wi-Fi chipset, where an attacker could take over a device remotely if it was searching for a signal.
+The iOS 10.3.3 update addresses vulnerabilities with your Contacts, Messages, Notifications, Safari and other issues.
+One of the more potentially damaging exploits was hidden in the iPhone's Wi-Fi chipset, where an attacker could take over a device remotely if it was searching for a signal.

 Hackers are constantly looking for vulnerabilities in systems, and outdated devices make for an easy target.
 Just look at how many old computers the WannaCry ransomware attack was able to take advantage of.
 Companies like Microsoft, Google and Apple can release updates to fix their flaws, but it doesn't matter if people aren't downloading them.